Combo test

 -

-Pesticides, processed foods and additives can increase intestinal permeability, allowing contaminants to enter the blood.
+Pesticides, processed foods and additives can increase intestinal permeability, allowing harmful substances to enter the bloodstream.

-- Eating unprocessed, seasonal and organic foods can reduce exposure to pesticides and additives.
+- Eating unprocessed, seasonal and organic food can reduce exposure to pesticides and additives.

-- Chemicals in food and our environment increase the need for certain nutrients.
+- Chemicals in food and in our environment increase the need for certain nutrients.

-- Seasonal organic products and thorough washing of food reduces the intake of pollutants
+- Seasonal organic produce and thorough washing of food reduces the absorption of harmful substances

 -

-- In addition to genetic enzyme defects, pancreatic diseases, chronic inflammatory bowel diseases, infections or bacterial colonization can trigger intolerances.
+- In addition to genetic enzyme defects, pancreatic diseases, chronic inflammatory bowel diseases, infections or bacterial overgrowth can trigger intolerances.

 - Gastrointestinal complaints should be examined and diagnosed by a doctor.

-- Certain pre-existing medical conditions can significantly influence individual nutrient requirements.
+- Certain pre-existing conditions can have a significant impact on individual nutrient requirements.

-- Increased needs can be met with targeted nutrition and possible supplementation.
+- An increased requirement can be covered with a targeted diet and possible supplementation.

 -